 - Have all your details ready.
 If you've applied through UCAS, you’ll need your UCAS Personal ID (if you haven't applied through UCAS, don't worry), details of all your qualifications and exam results to date (including A level, AS level, BTEC, GCSE or equivalent results) and login details for UCAS Track.
 You could also have some extra information ready such as notes on the course/university you’re applying for and any questions you want to ask.
 Some courses might require you to have a telephone interview with a lecturer, so having this information to hand will help you feel prepared for this.

 - Have a notepad on hand to record notes from the conversation.
 You’ll want to record important information such as the person’s name, job title, deadlines and a summary of what you discussed.

 - If you receive a verbal offer, ask for written confirmation via email and check how long the offer stands for.

 If the first few universities you call don’t work out, stay positive and keep calling.
 If your first choice says no, give them another call later in the day as entry requirements can change during Clearing and you may get offered a place.

 Enter your Clearing choice on UCAS Track within the specified time

 Most universities will give you a window during which their offer is valid, usually 12-48 hours.
-Make sure you enter your Clearing choice before this time is up (UCAS Track will re-open at 5 pm on Thursday 16th August).
-You should only enter a Clearing choice on Track if you have spoken to the university or college and they have offered you a provisional place.
-If you have any difficulty adding your Clearing choice you should let the university know as soon as possible.
+Make sure you enter your Clearing choice before this time is up.
+If you have any difficulty adding your Clearing choice, or have gone past the time limit, you should let the university know as soon as possible.

 You haven't applied through UCAS?
 No problem.
 You can still follow all of the same steps; contact the university about the course you are interested in and if they are able to make you an offer they will register your place with UCAS and let you know what you need to do.